nthuppanna/CAPTIQ/README.md

-# AutoNarrate - AI-Powered Social Media Content Generator
+# CAPTIQ - AI-Powered Social Media Content Generator

 A complete social media content generation platform that combines Cedar-OS UI components with Mastra AI agents to create captions and graphics for sports teams.